IslamZaoui/sv-mod/README.md

 this is just a mod for trolling and having fun, I'm not even a Russian or communist.

-have fun with this mod and don't use it in an inappropriate way.
+have fun with this mod and don't use it inappropriately.

+## Inspiration

+I created this after seeing a meme on Instagram.

+you can watch it [here](https://www.instagram.com/p/C4x2NgqMQeB/)

 ## Features

 - craftable soviet union flag item that can play the soviet union national anthem.
 - works in multiplayer.

+## Showcase

+Not available until the official release.

 ## To do List